 1. We all want the product that we arranged for clients to be delivered.
 The best option for all involved is for travel arrangements to be postponed This will ensure the industry can recover when the virus is under control and international travel gets back to normal.
 It should, in most cases, also result in a much better outcome for customers, as the obligations for suppliers to refund in the current environment may be validly limited by suppliers through their booking conditions or general legal principles.

-2. We are also unable to refund as we do not have those funds in the business – they have been paid out to suppliers like hotels, airlines and land operators up to 6 months or 12 months earlier.
+2. We are also unable to refund as we do not have those funds in the business – they have been paid out to suppliers like hotels, airlines and land operators up to 12 months earlier.
 Our suppliers are not refunding because they would have likely also incurred expenses, and may not have a legal obligation to refund where travel is cancelled due to unexpected and extraordinary events outside of their control.
 You may hear suppliers talk about Coronavirus being an ‘event of force majeure’, which basically means that the performance of their contractual obligations is impossible due to current events associated with the pandemic – i.e., border closures.
 We are aware that many suppliers have agreed to issue credits for future travel – by offering credits, suppliers could in fact be offering customers more than they are legally obliged to offer.
 We also hear that they want to supply their service at a later date and ensure the industry’s long term survival.
-Mass refunds will call mass business failure and significant job losses.
+Mass refunds will cause mass business failure and significant job losses.

 Please note from Monday 30th March we will be operating with a skeleton staff for the foreseeable future.
 This may mean a delay in responding to you.
 We apologise in advance.